Key dates in NBA history:

 April 21, 1996

 The Bulls defeated the Bullets 103-93 to finish the season with a 72-10 record and .878 winning percentage, which eclipsed the NBA record set by 1972 Lakers, who went 69-13 for an .841 percentage.
-The victory over Washington earned Chicago their 33rd road victory, the most ever in a season by an NBA team.
+The victory over Washington earned Chicago their 33rd road victory, the most ever at the time a season by an NBA team.

 April 21, 1996